 In addition to Wi-Fi (Argon, Photon) and cellular (Boron, Electron), you can use Ethernet to connect devices to the Internet.
-Most commonly this is done using the Xenon, the least expensive of the 3rd-generation models, however the Ethernet FeatherWing can be used with the Argon and Boron, as well.

-Using a Particle device in an environment that does not have Wi-Fi, but does have wired Ethernet.
+This allows a Particle device in an environment that does not have Wi-Fi, but does have wired Ethernet.
 This might be the case in industrial situations and factories, for example.

 For example, you might include:

 - A display, like a large LED clock display or small LCD

 - A sensor, such as a temperature or current sensor

 - A relay, to control an external device